-To see the value of position right-click on the variable and choose the Evaluate variable item from the context-menu a context-sensitive menu, it will actually read "Evaluate position".
-In either case, the opens the Evaluate dialog containing two data entry fields.
+To see the value of position right-click on the variable and choose the Evaluate variable item from the context-menu - since this is a context-sensitive menu, it will actually read "Evaluate position".
+In either case, this opens the Evaluate dialog containing two data entry fields.
 The variable name position should be automatically filled in the Variable Name field, and the content of the variable shown in the Value field.
 In this case, position is expected to contain 3, and it does.
 There is no error so far.
 To return from the pop-up window to the main part of the debugger, click on the Close button or press ESCAPE.

 The next few lines are supposed to remove the word from the beginning of the line and put the word into SecondString$.
 To check if that routine functions correctly, you should examine the values of FirstString$ and SecondString$ before and after the routine alters them.
 The debugger should display:

 To be or not to be; that is the question.